lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 The user should then restart the notebook (or, e.g., ipython session) and try to import the packages.

-How to make git stop asking for my password
+How to make Git stop asking for my password
 -------------------------------------------

-It is recommended that all git users working in the RSP configure git and set up an SSH key.
+It is recommended that all Git users working in the RSP configure Git and set up an SSH key.
-First, using a terminal in the Notebook aspect, set the global git configurations.
+First, using a terminal in the Notebook aspect, set the global Git configurations.

 .. code-block:: bash